 For the gene expression studies, results should be clarified in a few instances to better describe which results were and were not statistically significant.
 While it is possible that a larger sample size would have yielded statistically significant results, only speculations can be made in these cases.
 As it stands now with the text claiming significant changes and the graphs lacking asterisks for some of the “increased” genes, it is confusing to the reader.

-The reviewer is correct in that throughout the manuscript we mention genes who does not quite reach statistical significance.
+The reviewer is correct in that throughout the manuscript we mention genes that did not quite reach statistical significance.
 We chose to do this, in general, for two reasons.
 In one set of cases, we want to mention similar genes (for example DGAT1 and DGAT2) and how they may be similarly affected by glucocorticoid exposure.
 In other cases, we wanted to mention in the results/discussion sections some key genes that may be of interest.
 For example, we mention AGPAT2, a gene which was elevated, but did not quite reach significance.
 As we were limited by our sample size, we realize that some genes that may be relevant drivers of the phenotype would not be statistically significant.
 Based on our design, we would have been expected to only identify a gene that is changed by 50% to be statistically significant only 3% of the time.
 We therefore believe it is important to mention these and notate them appropriately rather than only discuss genes that were statistically significant.

 Furthermore, we set what we believe to be a very high standard for statistical significance.
 As now described on the methods and materials section our definition of significance for qPCR was: